cheese, caramelized onion and herb rugelach

 • 9

-Bake 15-18 minutes until lightly brown.
-When done, remove from oven and allow to cool to room temperature.
+Bake 15-18 minutes until lightly browned.
+When done, remove from the oven and cool to room temperature.

 Categories & Tags for Cheese, Caramelized Onion and Herb Rugelach: